 Under North Carolina law, injured workers can receive disability benefits and compensation for medical bills.
 The employer and their insurance company are legally obligated to provide compensation for missed work and necessary treatment for long-term injuries.

 The NC Workers’ Compensation Act covers all employees in North Carolina, as long as the employer employs three or more workers.
 Full-time, part-time and temporary employees are covered under workers’ compensation.
 When filing a claim, North Carolina workers are not obligated to present proof of fault by the employer, but proof must be shown that the accident occurred at the workplace.

-Camille Payton is a passionate ally for victims of workplace accidents.
-Focusing on workers’ compensation and personal injury cases, she knows how to deal with large insurance companies and other corporations, taking up the cause of injured individuals.
-Payton has chaired the Workers’ Compensation section of the North Carolina Bar Association and co-authored the Workers’ Compensation Forms Manual.
-Her vast knowledge and extensive trial experience make her uniquely equipped to see that injured employees receive the workers’ compensation benefits they deserve.
+Gabe Snyder is a passionate ally for victims of workplace accidents.
+Focusing on workers’ compensation and personal injury cases, he knows how to deal with large insurance companies and other corporations, taking up the cause of injured individuals.
+His education, trial skills and drive for justice make him uniquely equipped to see that injured employees receive the workers’ compensation benefits they deserve.

 The workers’ compensation lawyers at Ward Black Law understand that injuries can be catastrophic, resulting in loss of life or loss of income for injured workers and their families.
 Ward Black Law workers’ compensation lawyers work to ensure that no remedy is overlooked.

 If you have sustained a workplace injury, contact the workers’ compensation lawyers at Ward Black Law in Greensboro, N.C., for a free case review.
 Our experienced attorneys will focus on your case, leaving you free to focus on your recovery.
 Call today to speak to one of our qualified workplace injury lawyers: 1-800-531-9191.
 You may also reach Ward Black Law by email or online inquiry.